Equivariant cohomology of torus orbifolds: Torus orbifolds

 \subsection{Quotient construction}

 Given a $2n$-dimensional locally standard torus orbifold $\mathcal{X}=(X, \mathcal{U})$ we consider the orbit space $Q\letbe X/T$.
-The local standardness implies that the orbit space $Q$ has the structure of a \emph{manifold with faces}, \cite[Definition 7.1.2]{BP-book}.
+The local standardness implies that any point in $Q$ has a neighborhood diffeomorphic to an open subset of \eqref{eq_local_nbd_in_Q}.
+The orbifold atlas $\mathcal{U}$ leads each of these neighborhoods to fit together, so that the orbit space $Q$ has the structure of a \emph{manifold with faces}, \cite[Definition 7.1.2]{BP-book}.
 The points in $Q$ corresponding to $0$-dimensional orbits and points corresponding to $(n-1)$-dimensional orbits are called \emph{vertices} and \emph{facets}, respectively.

 Let $\mathcal{F}(Q)\letbe \{F_1, \dots, F_m\}$ be the set of facets of $Q$ and $\pi\colon X\to Q$ be the orbit map.
 We choose elements

 such that $\lambda_i (S^1) \subset T$ is the isotropy subgroup of $\pi^{-1}(F_i)$, for $i=1, \dots, m$.
 We call each $\pi^{-1}(F_i)$ a \emph{characteristic suborbifold}.
 The local standardness of the torus action leads us to the next proposition. \begin{proposition} Let $v$ be a vertex of $Q$ and $F_{i_1}, \dots, F_{i_n}$ facets containing $v$.
 Then the set $\{\lambda_{i_1}, \dots, \lambda_{i_n}\}\subset H_2(BT)$ is linearly independent. \end{proposition}